AP Exclusive: MLB projects $640K per game loss with no fans

 They contend they lose more money with each additional game played.
 The players’ union, however, believes clubs would lose less money with more games.
 In addition, many teams and/or their owners have stakes in their regional sports network that would benefit from additional games.

 The New York Yankees alone would have $312 million in local losses when calculating their earnings before interest, taxes, depreciation and amortization.
-New York’s figure includes about $100 million in payments toward the bonds that financed new Yankee Stadium.
+New York’s figure includes about $100 million toward the bonds that financed new Yankee Stadium, money that already has been paid for 2020.

 The Los Angeles Dodgers were at $232 million in local losses, followed by the New York Mets at $214 million, Chicago Cubs at $199 million and Boston Red Sox at $188 million.